 The OEM license model has changed since Windows 8.
 If you buy a Windows 8.1 or Windows 10 pre-installed computer, you will no longer see a sticker on the back or top of the machine with 5×5 product key printed on it.
 There is only an official Windows 8.1 / 10 logo sticker instead.
 That’s all.

 The main intention for this change by Microsoft is to limit the number of keys being compromised.
-But to most of the end users, it’s merely a good news not needing to worry about the sticker fading or getting scratched.
-The downside is that they will have a little chance seeing or saving a copy of it for future use, or as the physical approval for having a proper licensed Windows 8.1 or Windows 10 computer.
+But to most of the end users, it’s merely a piece of good news not needing to worry about the sticker fading or getting scratched.
+The downside is that they will have a little chance of seeing or saving a copy of it for future use, or as the physical approval for having a proper licensed Windows 8.1 or Windows 10 computer.

 The key is now embedded in BIOS and can be retrieved automatically during the activation process in Windows 8 / 10.
-Theoretically, you will never be asked for a key to active your machine.
-But to have the process run smoothly, you will need the right Windows 8/10 installation edition that matches the one stored in BIOS.
+Theoretically, you will never be asked for a key to activate your machine.
+But to have the process run smoothly, you will need the right Windows 8/10 installation media that matches the one stored in BIOS.
 Or, you will be prompted to type in the right product key.

 So is there a way of knowing what my Windows 8 or Windows 10 product key is?